UPennCBE544/2023.github.io/ProjectDescription.md

 **Task 6: Bader charge analysis**

 In order to determine the charge redistribution throughout the adsorption processes, we will perform a Bader charge analysis.
 For each adsorption case, you need to run three calculations: one for the system (slab + carbon intermediate), slab only, and carbon intermediate only.
-You will need the following scripts and they can be found in Yingjie's `scripts`: `bader.sub`, `relax-create-bader.py`, `dos.in`, and `fast_bader.py`.
+You will need the following scripts and they can be found in Yingjie's `scripts`: `bader.sub`, `relax-create-bader.py`, `pp.in`, and `fast_bader.py`.
 Check the script `fast_bader.py` and you will find that the script can automatically help you submit jobs.

 <a name='silicate'></a>